 What do high and low values mean?

 A high LTV/CAC ratio shows that you have figured out efficient methods of attracting and retaining customers.
 As such, it indicates that your company can grow fast and needs relatively little outside investment to grow.
 Investors are more interested in companies with a high LTV to CAC ratio, as these companies tend to have higher valuations and more potential for fast growth.

 A low LTV/CAC ratio shows that you are relatively inefficient at acquiring high-value customers.
 In that case, your company’s growth will need more injections of outside capital to grow quickly.
 Such companies tend to have lower valuations and aren’t as attractive to investors.

 The exception to the rule that a low ratio indicates potential trouble is the early growth stage of a SaaS startup.
-You are forced to spend a lot to acquire your earliest customers, as you haven’t yet built up a track record, cultivated word-of-mouth, or been able to expand your business with existing customers.
-When your customers’ lifetime isn’t yet very long because you’re new, your LTV will be low by nature.
+Young startups have to spend a lot to acquire their earliest customers, as they haven’t yet built up a reputation that cultivates word-of-mouth adoption or expands business with existing customers.
+And, when your customers’ lifetime isn’t yet very long because you’re new, your LTV will be low by nature.
 A low ratio at this stage isn’t necessarily a problem if you have confidence that your LTV will grow over time.

 What LTV/CAC ratio should you aim for?

 The most fundamental rule of the LTV/CAC ratio is that you want it to be higher than one.
 If it’s higher than one, that means the lifetime value of each customer is higher than the cost it takes to procure them.
 If the number is one or lower, that means you’re spending as much or more to bring the customer in the door than you eventually recoup in revenue from their business.
 The latter is a losing proposition.